social-sin/hear-my-voice/pages/credit.md

 This project represents the JSMA’s mission to create a space for students to connect with one another, to experience museums as agents of change and learn more about the world around us through the arts.

 ***- Lisa Abia-Smith, JSMA Director of Education/Senior Instructor I***

+### Acknowledgments
+*Thank you to the Cheryl and Allyn Ford Endowment Fund and the Anne Cooling Fund for supporting students to work on this project.
+Thank you to Sam Berry (2023, PD BFA) for assisting in the curation of this project.
+Thank you to Malik Lovette (2024, M.Arch) and Lisa Abia-Smith (JSMA Director of Education/Senior Instructor I) for being mentors and advisors for this project.*

+### Copyright
+The digital exhibition Hear My Voice is copyrighted by Kayla Lockwood and the University of Oregon under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+Individual items displayed in this digital exhibition may be subject to different copyrights; see item pages for attribution and licensing information.

+### Diversity, Inclusion, and Accessibility
+Tech Aesthetic is committed to providing a culturally inclusive environment where diversity of thought and expression is valued and respected.

+The Jordan Schnitzer Museum of Art is committed to making its collection, buildings, programs, and services accessible to all audiences.
+[Click to learn more about accessibility at the JSMA](https://jsma.uoregon.edu/Accessibility).

+### Contact
+Submit your comments or questions to [social.sin@outlook.com](mailto:social.sin@outlook.com).

+{% if page.credits == true %}{% include cb/credits.html %}{% endif %}